Severance package: Puerto Rico

 Employers are required to pay severance pay after an employee working in Puerto Rico is terminated.
 Employees are not permitted to waive this payment.
 Severance pay is not required if the employee was terminated with "just cause".

 Just cause is satisfied in any of the following situations: the employee had a pattern of improper or disorderly conduct; the employee worked inefficiently, belatedly, negligently, poorly; the employee repeatedly violated the employer's reasonable and written rules; the employer had a full, temporary, or partial closing of operations; the employer had technological or reorganization changes, changes in the nature of the product made, and changes in services rendered; or the employer reduced the number of employees because of an actual or expected decrease in production, sales, or profits.

 An employee with less than five years of employment with the employer must receive a severance payment equal to two months of salary, plus an additional one week of salary for each year of employment.
 An employee with more than five years but less than fifteen years of employment must receive a severance payment equal to three months of salary, plus an additional two weeks of salary for each year of employment.
 An employee with more than fifteen years of service must receive a severance payment equal to six months of salary, plus an additional three weeks of salary for each year of employment.

 Canada

 The amount of severance pay an employee is owed when dismissed without misconduct varies between common law (judge-made law) and employment law.

 Under employment law

-In Ontario, the amount of severance pay under the employment law is given in Ontario by Employment Standards Act (ESA), which is also explained in 'Your Guide to the Employment Standards Act's Severance Pay Section'.
+In Ontario, the amount of severance pay under the employment law is given in Ontario by Employment Standards Act (ESA).
 The amount of severance pay under the employment law in Ontario may be calculated using the tool from Ontario Government.

-It is stated in ESA's Guide Wrongful dismissal section: "The rules under the ESA about termination and severance of employment are minimum requirements.
-Some employees may have rights under the common law that are greater than the rights to notice of termination (or termination pay) and severance pay under the ESA.
-An employee may want to sue their former employer in court for wrongful dismissal".
+No payment to terminated employees is required under certain circumstances, such as when the employee has been fired for wilful misconduct or other serious problems, if the job is temporary, if they work in construction or other specified industries, or if the worker was terminated during a strike or lockout.
+For most employees who lose their jobs through no fault of their own, the terms specified in the statute are the minimum requirements within the province, and they may be exceeded voluntarily, by contract requirements, or through common law rights.